By Wanda Duncan | Published: September 29, 2025 | Updated: June 10, 2026

 Visit Totem Bight State Park to see 14 replicas of historic totem poles, tour reconstructed Tlingit and Haida village clan houses and roam the nearby rainforest that informs the Native Alaskan culture.
 Here you can learn about the significance of the totem poles and get insights into the way people in these clans lived as individuals and as a community.

-Next, go to the Southeast Alaska Discovery Center to get a better grasp of the natural and cultural history of Southeast Alaska and the Tongass National Forest.
-From exhibits showcasing the rich ecosystem to Emmy Award-winning films, you’ll have a chance to immerse yourself in the details of what makes this region so special.
+The city is located within a temperate rainforest, so encountering damp weather is likely during your visit.
+Stay dry at the Southeast Alaska Discovery Center and get a better grasp of the natural and cultural history of Southeast Alaska and the Tongass National Forest.
+From exhibits showcasing the rich ecosystem to Emmy Award-winning films, you’ll have a chance to immerse yourself in all that makes this region so special.

 When looking for things to do in Ketchikan, you can stay close to the port and explore by foot, rent a car for sights a bit further out or, when you book excursions through Royal Caribbean Alaska cruises, transportation is often included.